Query Types

 Modifying Records (set)

-To update individual records of a given RONIN schema, the set query type can be used:
+To update individual records of a given RONIN model, the set query type can be used:

 await set.account({